 The villas are traditional Javanese joglo: hand-carved wooden structures with peaked roofs supported by interlocking timber joints, no nails.
 The carvings take local craftspeople months to complete.
 Inside, the detailing continues on walls, bed frames, and bathroom fixtures.
 The joglo style is one of Indonesia's most significant architectural traditions.
 Staying in one is closer to an ethnographic experience than a standard hotel room.

-Shanti Natural Panorama sits in Sambangan, a village in North Bali that most tourists skip entirely.
-Five waterfalls are within walking distance: Aling-Aling, Kroya, Kembar, Pucuk, and Blue Lagoon.
+Five waterfalls are within walking distance: Kroya, Kembar, Pucuk, Blue Lagoon, and Aling-Aling.
 The architecture is traditional Javanese joglo: hand-carved wooden structures with peaked roofs and ornate detailing that take months to build.
 The Shanti Joglo Restaurant serves Balinese, Indonesian, and Western dishes.

 A spa and massage pavilion operate in the grounds.
 Views encompass rice terraces, the Banyumala River valley, and surrounding mountains.
 Frommer's featured the property.
-Eleven rooms from approximately $43 per night.
+Eleven rooms at near-floor rates.
 Breakfast included.
-The Sambangan location is 2.5 hours from the airport, which keeps the crowds away and the atmosphere genuine.
+Sambangan lies two and a half hours from the airport, which keeps the crowds away and the atmosphere genuine.
 This is North Bali at its most accessible price point.

 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.